 When it comes to an adequate provision claim, there are several things to consider.
 Wills and estates consist of assets held in their own name at the time of their death.
 It is important to remember that:

 - Superannuation is generally not part of a deceased estate; and

 - Jointly owned assets will not form part of an estate, as they will pass to the surviving owner by the rule of survivorship.

 How you deal with your superannuation and death benefits is very much dependent on your personal circumstances.
 Generally, if you do not want a person to benefit upon your death, this can be dealt with by making a binding death nomination with your superannuation fund.
-Upon your death (subject to each fund’s rules and any appeal rights of potential beneficiaries) any amounts due will be paid directly to the beneficiaries you have nominated, rather than forming part of the estate.
+Upon your death, any amounts due will be paid directly to the beneficiaries you have nominated – rather than forming part of the estate.

 Jointly owned assets are subject to the “Rule of Survivorship”.
 When one of the joint owners dies, the surviving joint owner(s) automatically takes ownership of the asset.
 Therefore, jointly owned assets never form part of an estate, at least not until the last surviving owner has died.
 See also “Things to Keep in Mind When Making a Will“.

 For further information and legal advice on how to stop someone contesting a Will in Australia (or if you need to make a Will) please contact our experienced estate planning attorneys on 8362 6400 or send us an email at email@example.com.

 Join our law firm mailing list to receive updates and advice on current issues.

 An executor can challenge a Will in their capacity as executor or beneficiary where: the deceased failed to make any or adequate provision for a spouse or family member; the will is unclear; the deceased was of unsound mind or was under undue influence when he or she made the Will.